-Paul Scott is partner in the Firm and represents clients in a broad range of civil litigation, including claims for products liability, breach of warranty, trucking litigation, personal injury, premises liability, medical malpractice, trade secrets, constitutional law, employment law, and general civil litigation.
-In addition to representing individuals, small businesses, and government officials, Paul also represents some of the world’s most-recognized companies, including a Fortune 50 corporation and an internationally-known fashion designer.
+Paul Scott is a partner in the Firm and represents a broad range of clients in a broad range of civil litigation, including claims for products liability, defective products, trucking litigation, medical malpractice, and personal injury.
+During Paul’s career, he has represented individuals, families, Judges, Sheriffs, small businesses, and some of the world’s most-recognized companies, including several Fortune 500 companies.

-A case of first impression under the False Claims Act.
+A case of first impression under the whistleblower provisions of the False Claims Act.
 Along with John Bumgartner, represented a whistleblower in a False Claims Act action claiming that certain services provided to Medicare and Medicaid beneficiaries by a physician constituted false claims because the services were worthless.
 The United States Department of Justice intervened and the hospital subsequently settled.
-The case received significant press coverage in the local media (newspapers and television), national media (Forbes online and Yahoo! news), and also in legal trade publications.
+The case received significant press coverage in the local media (newspapers and television), national media (Bloomberg and Forbes online), and also in legal trade publications.
 Both Health Lawyers Weekly and Credentialing & Peer Review Legal Insider noted that this case was a case of first impression.
 U.S. ex rel.
 Rogers v.
-Azmat, et al., (United States District Court, S.D.
-Ga.).
+Azmat, et al., United States District Court, S.D.
+Ga.

 Professional negligence / destruction of evidence.
 Represented patient of a medical provider who sustained life-changing injuries as a result of the provider’s negligence.
 After hiring a forensic document examiner and proving that the medical provider altered the patient’s medical records, the case settled for the provider’s policy limits of insurance.

 First Amendment.
 The plaintiff, a tow-truck operator, actively campaigned for the sheriff’s opponent during the campaign for the sheriff’s office, and the sheriff removed the plaintiff from the wrecker-rotation list one week after the sheriff defeated his opponent.
 Notably, plaintiff’s counsel represented a tow-truck operator in a similar case and prevailed in the United States Supreme Court.
 O’Hare Truck Serv. v.
 City of Northlake, 518 U.S. 712 (1996).
-Granting summary judgment for the sheriff, the district court found that the sheriff provided an acceptable basis for removing the tow-truck operator from the rotation list.
+The district court found that the sheriff provided an acceptable basis for removing the tow-truck operator from the rotation list and the the case was dismissed against BRBCSW’s client, the sheriff, without the payment of any money.
 Smithey v.
-McDuffie, 2010 U.S. Dist.
-LEXIS 144291 (S.D.
-Ga.
-2010).
-As a result, the case was dismissed against BRBCSW’s client, the sheriff.
+McDuffie, (S.D.
+Ga.)

 Fourth Amendment.
-In this case, law enforcement officers suspected that the plaintiffs were hosting an underage-drinking party, and the officers entered the plaintiffs’ home and arrested several occupants.
+In this case, law-enforcement officers suspected that the plaintiffs were hosting an underage-drinking party, and the officers entered the plaintiffs’ home without a warrant and arrested several occupants.
 During the criminal case, the trial court found that the officers’ entry into the home was unconstitutional under the Fourth Amendment and the Georgia Court of Appeals affirmed.
 State v.
 Ealum, 283 Ga.
 App.
 799 (2007).
 With the criminal charges dismissed, the plaintiffs sued the officers in a civil lawsuit seeking to recover money damages for the officers’ unconstitutional entry and arrests.
 BRBCSW defended the civil lawsuit, and the district court dismissed all of the claims against the officers.
-As a result, even though the Georgia Court of Appeals found that the officers violated the plaintiffs’ rights under the Fourth Amendment, BRBCSW’s defense of the officers in the civil case resulted in the federal court dismissing all of the plaintiffs’ civil claims and the officers not paying any money to the plaintiffs.
+As a result, even though the Georgia Court of Appeals found in the criminal case that the officers violated the plaintiffs’ rights under the Fourth Amendment, BRBCSW’s defense of the officers in the civil case resulted in the federal court dismissing all of the plaintiffs’ civil claims and the officers not paying any money to the plaintiffs.
 Ealum v.
-Wilcox, 2010 U.S. Dist.
-LEXIS 144287 (M.D.
+Wilcox, (M.D.
 Ga.
-2010)
+2010).

-A fourth-generation resident of Brunswick, Paul is married and has one son and one daughter.
-Paul is active in the community, having served on his neighborhood homeowners’ association and on the Board of Directors for HelloGoodbuy!, a non-profit.
-Before law school, Paul worked as a concert promoter.
-In that capacity, Paul purchased and/or promoted concerts for touring artists such as, for example, John Mayer, Outkast, and Luke Bryan.
+A fourth-generation resident of Brunswick / St. Simons Island, Paul is married and has one son and one daughter.
+Paul is active in the community, having served on his neighborhood homeowners’ association, church board, and on the Board of Directors for HelloGoodbuy! a non-profit.
+Before law school, Paul worked as a concert promoter where Paul purchased and/or promoted concerts for touring artists such as, by way of a few examples, John Mayer and Luke Bryan.